mkarodka/Coffee-Shop-Sales/README.md

   - Pivot tables are used to summarize the data by different dimensions such as time, product, and sales channels.
   - Dashboard provides interactive charts and graphs for better data visualization.

-- **Project_Info_Document.docx**:
-  - Describes the approach, key findings, and insights gained from the analysis.
-  - Answers important business questions using data visualization and pivot tables.

 ## Key Features of the Project

 - **Sales Data Analysis**: